tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/introduction-building-app.md

 {{% summary %}}

-In this first building block of the series we have discussed:
+In this first article of the series we have discussed:
 - `R Shiny` Overview: We introduced R Shiny, a tool for creating web applications using R.
 - Shiny's Core Structure: We explored the two main components of Shiny apps: the `User Interface` (UI) and the `Server`.
 The UI is the front end that users interact with, while the Server is the backend where the app's logic and data processing occur.
 - Building the UI: This section walked through the process of constructing a user interface.
 - Server Function and `Reactivity`: We delved into the server function and the concept of reactive programming.
 - Output Creation and Placement: Finally, we covered how to define and place output objects in the UI and generate them in the server.

-This building block is aimed to provide a clear, structured pathway to understand and start building web apps with R Shiny, setting a foundation for more advanced learning and application development.
-The next building block in the series dives deeper into the [user interface](/shiny/user/interface).
+This article is aimed to provide a clear, structured pathway to understand and start building web apps with R Shiny, setting a foundation for more advanced learning and application development.
+The next article in the series dives deeper into the [user interface](/shiny/user/interface).

 {{% /summary %}}